MicroBrew09/xenon-lfp-analysis/docs/source/Installation.rst

 The current example is illustrated to work with the 3Brain BioCAM-X recording using the BrainWave4 Software. \
 The code is provided in the `GitHub Repository: <https://github.com/MicroBrew09/xenon-lfp-analysis.git>`_

-While Dash applications can be deployed on a server and run remotely, it does not work well in this case, particularly on the .brw and large HDF5 files. \
-The HDF5 files are not suitable for multiple parallel reads, or loading and transmitting data over a network, \ it is quite challenging to load and transmit large chunks of the HDF5 files back and forth between the remote server and local storage.
-In this case we have found it inefficient, sometimes the file does not load, when the application is deployed on a remote server. \
-For efficient analysis, the Dash application needs to run on the \
-local machine and accessed through local host as below, it is also recommended that data files are present in the local hard-drive.

 1. Open Windows Command Prompt (cmd) if you are using Python base installation, or \
 Open Anaconda Command Prompt (anaconda) if you are working with Anaconda.